ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 You can modify high-availability by adding a policy and setting it with a higher priority, but the default policy cannot be removed.
 Any additional virtual hosts do not have a high-availability policy set by default.
 It is recommended that you to add a high-availability policy to all your virtual hosts.

-### Mirrored Queues

-In the default configuration uses [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring), each queue has a primary located on one member of the cluster and mirrors of the queues exist on the other members of the cluster.
-Messages published to the queue first go to the primary and are then replicated to the mirrors.
-Something happens to the primary node, the oldest synchronized mirror is promoted to primary.

 ### Quorum Queues
+{: #quorum-queues}

 Starting in RabbitMQ 3.8, high-availability can be managed with [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
 Using quorum queues can significantly improve high-availability of a deployment, specifically in cases where queues exist long-term and their durability is more important than other features.
 Quorum queues manage high-availability by maintaining a quorum using the Raft Consensus Algorithm, and the current primary and a majority of the replicas agree on the contents of the queue.
 If something happens to the primary node, the replicas elect the next primary.

 The RabbitMQ documentation covers the [use-cases](https://www.rabbitmq.com/quorum-queues.html#use-cases), as well as how to [implement quorum queues in your cluster](https://www.rabbitmq.com/quorum-queues.html#usage).

+For more information on quorum queues and the preferred status of RabbitMQ 3.8, review this [blog post announcement](https://cms.ibm.com/cloud/blog/announcements/ibm-cloud-messages-for-rabbitmq-38-is-now-preferred).

+### Mirrored Queues

+While quorum queues are prefferred, the default configuration in RabbitMQ 3.7 and prior uses [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring), each queue has a primary located on one member of the cluster and mirrors of the queues exist on the other members of the cluster.
+Messages published to the queue first go to the primary and are then replicated to the mirrors.
+Something happens to the primary node, the oldest synchronized mirror is promoted to primary.

 ## High-Availability for your Application